DanielTakeshi/rl_algorithms/vpg/README.md

 ![Pendulum-v0_sm](figures/Pendulum-v0_sm.png?raw=true)

 I think it looks OK.
-Pendulum is a bit tricky to solve because it requires an adaptive learning rate but I still get close to zero (the theoretically optimal solution, I think, but even TRPO can only get -100 or so).
-The neural network is only slightly better because the problem is so simple.
+Pendulum is a bit tricky to solve because it requires an adaptive learning rate but I still get close to about -100 or so.
+I'm not sure what the theoretical best solution is; maybe zero, but that seems impossible.
+The neural network is only slightly better with these results because the problem is so simple.
 The action dimension is just one.